jalalah/389Rfall18/week/4/writeup/README.md

 With further exploring, I uncovered the script Krueger is using to check uptime.
 The script, named *container_startup.sh*, was located in the opt directory.
 In Krueger's script, he's accepting *everything* the user types into the command line as input.
 This is why the server allows you to execute commands beyond what Krueger intended to be executed.

-To fix this issue, Krueger can use input validation to ensure the only input that is accepted is a properly formatted IP Adress and nothing else.
+To fix this issue, Krueger can use input validation to ensure the only input that is accepted is a properly formatted IP address and nothing else.

 The flag that was found using the input string "garbage; cd home; cat flag.txt": CMSC389R-{p1ug_as_a_$erv1c3}